-I have a few ideas here on Small Biz Tipster.
+I have a few ideas here at Small Biz Tipster.
 I had heard the story about “Barstool’s Dave Portnoy Is Doing More For Small Businesses Than Congress” and began thinking. 💭

 These types of small businesses may not do well online or have options to do business online.